shfaria/Website_model_for_a_project-/README.md

-This is a website designed for a project named BeLISAC.
+This was a website designed for a project named BeLISAC.